maudeve-it/ST7735S-STM32/README.md

 "ST7735S-STM32" repository contains the source code for a set of functions for an STM32 microcontroller handling a 1.8 inch color LCD display based on the ST7735S SPI driver.

-Developed sowtware is based on HAL and developed over STM32CubeIDE.
+Developed sowtware is based on HAL over STM32CubeIDE.
 Software has tested over an:
 STM32F411CE (Weact Studio board):
 STM32G432KB (Nucleo32 STM board):